particle-iot/docs/docs/beginners.md

-Build stuff with your Maker Kit!
+Trying out stuff in your Maker Kit!
 =======